davidpesce/moodle-mod_tincanlaunch/README.md

 The majority of issues are caused by incorrect settings.
 You can see previous closed issues here: https://github.com/garemoko/moodle-mod_tincanlaunch/issues?q=is%3Aissue+is%3Aclosed

-If you're using Storyline please check you've published it for Tin Can tracking, you're using Storyline 2 (not 1) and you've modified the package following this example here: https://github.com/garemoko/StoryCanJS/compare/d3516551b4983a9e7348aaaef6f1c38dee874b8a...master
+If you're using Storyline please check you've published it for Tin Can tracking, you're using Storyline 2 (not 1).

 ##Background
 The [Tin Can API specification](https://www.tincanapi.co.uk) was released in April 2013 as a replacement for SCORM.